billpatterson/modding/rwtf-modlist/docs/optional_additions.md

 _Requiem Patch_:
 Add the following mod with other requeim patches:
 + [Spell Research - Requiem 5 patch](https://www.nexusmods.com/skyrimspecialedition/mods/57178)

-_Note:_ The SR requiem-5 patch does *not* patch the vendors (mages) in the College of Winterhold to sell materials/tomes, and does not patch most "loot lists" to allow player to find SR-items in loot chests.
-Doesn't prevent SR from working properly, but does limit you by removing things you're intended to be able to find/buy.

 Patch that with:
 + [Custom Patch](https://www.nexusmods.com/skyrimspecialedition/mods/86078/)